VisualForceComponents/Components/README.md

 ## Components
   * [Ordinal Numbers](https://github.com/ApexComponents/Components/tree/master/OrdinalNumbers)
     *A utility component to translate an integer to its ordinal number, ie 1 to 1st*

+     	The ordinal value of "1" is : <c:OrdinalNumber value="1"/>